Toberumono/WRF-Runner/README.md

 <i>See the settings.json file included in the git-pull for more detailed information on each option.</i>

 1. Open the settings file (using the settings.json file included in the git-pull is ideal)
-	1. if you are using a different file, just copy the contents of settings.json into it
+	1. if you are using a different file, just copy the contents of settings.json into it.
 2. Configure the parallelization options in general->parallel:
-	1. If you did not compile WRF in DMPAR mode, set "is-dmpar" to false and continue to step 3
+	1. If you did not compile WRF in DMPAR mode, set "is-dmpar" to false and continue to step 3.
-	2. Set "processors" to the number of processors you would like to allow WRF to use
+	2. Set "processors" to the number of processors you would like to allow WRF to use.
 3. Configure paths:
-	1. Set the "wrf" path to the *run* directory of your WRF installation
+	1. Set the "wrf" path to the *run* directory of your WRF installation.
-	2. Set the "wps" path to the root directory of your WPS installation
+	2. Set the "wps" path to the root directory of your WPS installation.
-	3. Set the "working" path to an empty or non-existent directory
+	3. Set the "working" path to an empty or non-existent directory.
-	4. Set the "grib_data" path to a sub-directory of the "working" directory (this still has to be the full path)
+	4. Set the "grib_data" path to a sub-directory of the "working" directory (this still has to be the full path).
 4. Configure timing:
 	1. Go through and set the variables as appropriate.
 If you are unsure about "rounding", leave it enabled.
 (Actually, in the default implementation of the wget function, this *must* be enabled)
 	2. Configure the offset if you so desire, or disable it.
 It is not required by any components of the script.